thejud/text-processing-cookbook/README.md

 I tend to prefer to only take the parts I want, rather than replacing the entire line. perl's `-n` flag loops over all the input, but doesn't print anything.
-The -E flag is an updated of the -e flag, and just makes some of the more modern perl features available.
+The -E flag is an updated version of the -e flag that just makes some of the more modern perl features available.
 I use `-E` mostly so that I can use `say $var` instead of `print "$var\n"`, because say is shorter and automically adds a trailing newline.